essexstudent1/turing_droid/README.md

 as part of a prompt requested that the LLM provide a reponse from the standpoint of a bystander seeking to provide support to the cyberbullying victim.
 The response message from the LLM is then posted as a reply to the cyberbullying comment on Reddit.

+### USAGE

+ - The model leverages GloVe word vectors.
+To run the application, the 100d pre-trained word vector file needs to be downloaded (https://nlp.stanford.edu/projects/glove/) and placed in the 'input' folder.

+ - The chatbot requires several secrets.
+To connect to Reddit, you need an API client id and client secret, as well as a Reddit username and password.
+To connect to the LLM, you need a HuggingChat username and password.
+The chatbot uses the Python 'dotenv' module to read these secrets from a file named '.env'.